Among her many other milestones achieved, Queen Elizabeth II has finally gone Platinum.

 "Poor you," Margaret replied.

-But Elizabeth's childhood went on as scheduled, at least until the onset of World War II changed the entire United Kingdom's fortunes for the foreseeable future.
+But Elizabeth's childhood went on as scheduled, at least until the onset of World War II changed all of Great Britain's fortunes for the foreseeable future.
 The princess and heir apparent gave her first radio address from Windsor Castle at the age of 14, on Oct.
 13, 1940, during the BBC's Children's Hour.

 "Thousands of you in this country have had to leave your homes and be separated from your fathers and mothers," the teen said.
 "My sister Margaret Rose and I feel so much for you as we know from experience what it means to be away from those we love most of all.
 To you, living in new surroundings, we send a message of true sympathy and at the same time we would like to thank the kind people who have welcomed you to their homes in the country."

 At 16 she joined the women's branch of the British Army, the Auxiliary Territorial Service, and became 2nd Lt.
 Elizabeth Windsor, vehicle mechanic.
 And by then, she had lost her heart to a dashing naval officer.

 Prince Philip of Greece and Denmark, who was born on the Greek isle of Corfu in 1921, had been tasked with entertaining a 13-year-old Elizabeth when she and her family visited the Royal Naval College at Dartmouth in 1939—Philip being one of the healthy cadets during a chickenpox and mumps epidemic coursing through the school.
-The princess was smitten with the 18-year-old Philip (who like her was one of Queen Victoria's great-great-grandchildren), and they proceeded to write each other throughout the war, during which he served on ships in the Mediterranean and the Pacific.
+The princess was smitten with the 18-year-old (who like her was one of Queen Victoria's many great-great-grandchildren), and they proceeded to write each other throughout the war, during which he served on ships in the Mediterranean and Pacific theaters.